How to merge subtitles with any video permanently (6 ways)

 VLC Open Media

-8. Select the video file.
+8. Select the video file and subtitle file.

-9. Click on the Open button.
+9. Click on Open.

 VLC video file selection window